 U.S. citizens already in Croatia who wish to remain in Croatia for more than 90 days must obtain a temporary residence permit.
 Please note that the first temporary stay permit must be obtained from the Croatian Embassy or Consulate in the United States.

 In support of a residency application, applicants must meet strict documentation requirements.
-Due to the complexity of the process, those planning to apply should begin gathering the required documentation well in advance and should submit the application as soon after arriving in the country.
+Due to the complexity of the process, those planning to apply should begin gathering the required documentation well in advance and should submit the application as soon as possible after arriving in the country.
 Necessary documents include a copy of their birth and, if applicable, marriage and divorce certificates, obtained no more than 90 days before application, as well as an FBI Criminal History Summary authenticated for use abroad.
-All documents must be translated into Croatian and have an "apostille" stamp.
-Information on applying for apostilles and authentication services is available from the website of the Department of State’s Office of Authentications.
+All documents must be translated into Croatian and have an "Apostille" stamp.
+Information on applying for Apostilles and authentication services is available from the website of the Department of State’s Office of Authentications.

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Croatia.